Annotation Configuration

 Type: String

-Specifies the name of the database Schema.
-Typically, if your database does not use Schema to organize tables, this property can be left blank.
+Specifies the database schema name.
+Typically, if your database does not use schemas to organize tables, you can leave this property empty.

 keepGlobalPrefix